Frequently Asked Questions

 Question: How do I donate to the Miracle League of Valdosta?

-Answer: Visit the Donation section of our website to donate online or mail checks/money orders payable to:
+Answer: Visit the Donation section of our website to donate online through PayPal, you can also visit our Facebook Page to donate or mail checks/money orders payable to:

 The Miracle League of Valdosta